garfix/richard-readthedocs/docs/source/language/is-a.md

-# Learning new concepts
+# Is a

 With language you can define new concepts using the construct "is a".

-It may be a class, like this, where "dog" and "Brumby" are new:
+It may be a class, like this, where "dog" and "Brumby" are introduced:

     A dog is a mammal
     A Brumby is a horse